sablier-labs/docs/docs/concepts/protocol/03-segments.md

 ## Definition

-A Lockup Dynamic stream can be composed out of multiple segments, which are separate partitions with different streaming amount and rates.
+A Lockup Dynamic stream can be composed of multiple segments, which are separate partitions with different streaming amount and rates.
 The protocol uses these segments to enable custom streaming curves, which power exponential streams, cliff streams, etc.